Updated: Sep 6, 2021

-Members of the committee are the backbone of the whole Archaeological Society sacrificing a bit of their free time to organise all the talks and social events that take place over the year.
-Time has come to pass the baton to a new bunch of students who would be interested in taking on their responsibilities.
-Hustings for positions will take place on Friday 4th of June at 5 pm through Zoom and there is a wide spectrum of roles one can run for.
+Members of the committee are the backbone of the whole Archaeological Society, sacrificing a bit of their free time to organise all the talks and social events that take place over the year.
+So the time has come to pass the baton to a new bunch of students who would be interested in taking on their responsibilities.
+Hustings for positions will take place on Friday the 4th of June at 5 pm through Zoom, and there is a wide spectrum of roles one can run for.
 Here are their brief descriptions:

 President is considered as both manager and face of society.
 Essentially it means that they organise speaker series of the term, communicate with speakers, coordinate work of the committee, present academic events after the talks and represent society in general.

 Secretary works as the right hand of the president and helps them with a majority of administrative tasks.
 This includes a keeping of minutes from each meeting, annual registration of the society, monitoring the society´s e-mail address and responsibilities related to administration of the society's website.

 Social media officer

 As a social media officer, you are in charge of promoting society on our social media channels: Twitter, Instagram, Facebook and now our new LinkedIn account.
 The main demands are making sure that events are advertised in plenty of time, communicating with the public, and liaising with the graphics designer of the society.

 This role entails designing all the materials OAS needs to promote itself and get the message out there!
 It includes putting together the term card with information about the events, designing t-shirts and other merchandise.
 The designer is also responsible for running t-shirt sales, sending them to be produced, checking if anyone has bought one, packaging and delivering.